Salesforce Functions Overview and Architecture

 Salesforce Functions lets you extend Salesforce business logic to meet any demand.
 With Functions, you write code in industry-standard programming languages, and run your code within the Salesforce trust boundary.
 When your code runs, it automatically scales with load and doesn’t count against your Salesforce request limits.

-Salesforce Functions securely and seamlessly works with your existing org resources, making it easy to stay on the Salesforce Customer360 platform.
-Your Salesforce Function is automatically authenticated to the org invoking your Function at run-time, meaning that you don’t have to worry about dealing with authentication, or any of the other complexities of making an external system access your org.
+Salesforce Functions securely and seamlessly works with your existing org resources, making it easy to stay on the Salesforce Platform.
+Salesforce Functions automatically authenticates to the org invoking your function at run-time so you don’t have to worry about dealing with authentication or any other complexities involved in making an external system access your org.

-A Salesforce Function is code that performs a specific compute task.
-You could have a Function that reads your sales data and calculates a sales tax, or a Function that collects data and generates a formatted PDF report file.
+A function is code that performs a specific compute task.
+You could have a function that reads your sales data and calculates a sales tax, or a function that collects data and generates a formatted PDF report file.
 Functions can securely work with org data, but aren’t deployed to your org or run in your org’s infrastructure.

 Functions are contained in the

 functions directory of a Salesforce DX project.
-One or more Functions can be included in a single Project.
-For example, you might have a “Billing” Project that contains a “CalculateTax” Function and a “GeneratePDF” Function.
+One or more functions can be included in a single project.
+For example, you have a “Billing” project that contains a “CalculateTax” function and a “GeneratePDF” function.
 Projects are created using Salesforce DX.
-You create a DX project that contains your Function code, Function configuration files, Apex code, permissions sets, and anything else necessary for deploying and using the Function.
-You give the Project a name (via a parameter in the DX project configuration file) which helps identify a Project when deployed.
+Create a DX project that contains your function code, function configuration files, Apex code, permissions sets, and anything else necessary for deploying and using the function.
+Give the project a name (via a parameter in the DX project configuration file) which helps identify a project when deployed.

-Salesforce Functions Projects are deployed to a Salesforce compute environment.
+Salesforce Functions projects are deployed to a Salesforce compute environment.
 In general, an environment in the Salesforce cloud represents a place where things run.
-Your org is an environment that runs things like your Apex code or your Flows.
-A compute environment is where your Functions code runs.
-A single compute environment contains a single Project, so that Functions in a Project can run in an isolated and dedicated environment.
+Your org is an environment that runs things like Apex code or Salesforce Flows.
+A compute environment is where Salesforce Functions code runs.
+A single compute environment contains a single project, so that your functions in a project can run in an isolated and dedicated environment.

 Your Salesforce org can be connected to one or more compute environments.
-When you deploy your Salesforce DX project that contains Functions, you specify an org that will be invoking the Project Functions.
-The Functions deploy process will use your org information and the Project name to determine which compute environment to use or create.
-For example, if you wanted to test your “Billing” Project in a sandbox org, you’d deploy your Project, specifying your sandbox org, and the deploy process would determine the compute environment to use and automatically connect your org to this compute environment.
+When you deploy your Salesforce DX project that contains functions, specify an org that will invoke the project's functions.
+The Salesforce Functions deploy process uses your org information and the project name to determine which compute environment to use or create.
+For example, if you wanted to test your “Billing” project in a sandbox org, deploy your project, specifying your sandbox org, and the deploy process will determine the compute environment to use and automatically connect your org to this compute environment.

-When you need to invoke a Function from your org, you specify the project name and the Function name.
+When invoking a function from your org, specify the project name and the function name.
 Because your org is already connected to a compute environment, the invocation process knows exactly which compute environment to use.
-You don’t have to specify the compute environment, which ensures that you can’t, for example, accidentally run your in-development Function in a compute environment connected to your production org.
+You don’t have to specify the compute environment, which ensures that you can’t, for example, accidentally run your in-development function in a compute environment connected to your production org.

-A Salesforce Functions license is required to enable functions for your org.
+A Salesforce Functions license is required to enable Salesforce Functions for your org.
 Contact your Salesforce account representative for steps to acquire the license.